-We consent to the incorporation by reference in Registration Statement (No. 333-198569, No. 333-196994, and No. 333-200394) on Form S-3 of Marathon Patent Group, Inc. and subsidiaries (collectively, the "Company") of our report dated March 30, 2016, relating to the consolidated financial statements, appearing in this Annual Report on Form 10-K of the Company for the year ended December 31, 2016.
+We consent to the use in this Registration Statement on Form S-1 of Marathon Patent Group, Inc. and Subsidiaries of our report dated March 30, 2016, relating to the consolidated financial statements of Marathon Patent Group, Inc. and Subsidiaries, appearing in the Prospectus, which is part of this Registration Statement.